Madrid-New Delhi-Madrid: 9.028 miles (14.528 kms)

-Tara´s surgeries and care are being paid through the contributions of our community to her rescue fund.
-Please DONATE TODAY so that we can continue her treatment and rehabilitation… We can´t do it without you.
+Tara´s surgeries and care during these months were paid through the contributions of our community to her rescue fund.
+Please DONATE TODAY so that we can continue the treatment and rehabilitation of the most desperate cases.
+We can´t do it without you.

 P.S.
-PLEASE HELP ME ON THIS MISSION BY SHARING THIS POST ON FACEBOOK
+PLEASE HELP US ON THIS MISSION BY SHARING THIS POST ON FACEBOOK